Regret (New Order song): Critical reception

 In 2010, Pitchfork included the song at number 34 on their "Top 200 Tracks of the 90s" list; staff writer Tom Ewing called it the band's "last truly great single".
-Tom Ewing of Freaky Trigger named it his 37th-favourite single of the 1990s.
+Ewing on his own Freaky Trigger site named it his 37th-favourite single of the 1990s.
 John Bush of AllMusic described it "as sublime a balance of obtuse lyrics, just barely emoted vocals, vague club leanings, and grooving synth melodics as their classic material."
 Bassist Peter Hook called it the "last good New Order song" in a 2013 interview.

 Chart performance

 The song reached number four on the UK Singles Chart, the last time the band had a top five hit.
 "Regret" also peaked at number 28 on the US Billboard Hot 100, thus becoming the band's highest-charting single in the United States.
 The song also appeared on several other charts in the US, including two terms at number one on the Modern Rock Tracks chart (now the Alternative Songs chart).
 During its second term at number one on the Modern Rock Tracks chart, "Regret" also topped the Hot Dance Music/Club Play chart on the strength of its remixes.
 At the end of 1993, the song came in at number one on the Modern Rock Tracks' year-end chart.
 On Canada's RPM 100 Hit Tracks chart, the song debuted at number 80 on 15 May 1993 and climbed to its peak of number six on 3 July, staying there for two weeks and spending six weeks in the top 10.
 It also reached number five on the RPM Dance chart on 17 July.